kamenco/spectra/README.md

 - The user should be able to log in with their social accounts as many users will be unwilling to make a special registration for this site.
 The registration with the social accounts will give the management to track their online activity.
 - JavaScript google map can be embeded to facilitate thu users if they need to find the adress of the company.
 - The users should be able to participate in forum, blog application from where they can make comments of the service.
 This application will be built in the future.
+- To style the profile page with bootstarp.
+- To place an link from the user profile to the home page or the order page.
+- To start paid marketing in Facebook with annotation and link to my website.
+Day limit of $1.

  ---